Sharding functions

 shard = 0

-This sends users with IDs 1 through 100 (exclusively) to shard 0.
+This will route queries that refer to the user_id column, with values between 1 and 100 (exclusively), to shard zero.
 For open-ended ranges, you can specify either the start or the end value.
-The start is included while the end is excluded.
+The start value is included in the range, while the end value is excluded.

 Supported data types